 With a young daughter and a 12-year-old son to take care of, her mother took up the mantle of raising the children.

 Ilma Afroz Education and Career

-After graduating, in her hometown, Ilma Afroz attended the famous St Stephen’s College in the national capital, Delhi and studied there philosophy.
+After graduating, from her hometown, Ilma Afroz attended the famous St Stephen’s College in the national capital, Delhi, and studied their philosophy.
 The three years she spent studying philosophy at St Stephen’s, were the best years of her life.